muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_DotNet.md

 A *SYS_Ordered_Tuple_A* is any of the following:

-* Any value of the .NET structure type `System.ValueTuple`.
+* Any value of the .NET structure type `System.ValueTuple` that has 0..7 components.

 Not permitted for a *SYS_Ordered_Tuple_A* is any of the following, to keep things more correct and simpler:

+* Any value of the .NET structure type `System.ValueTuple` that has 8 or more conceptual components, because the 8th and higher are faked by using another `System.ValueTuple` as the 8th actual component, recursively as needed.

 * Any object of the .NET class `System.Tuple`.